-Contractors will ensure spill kits accompany each piece of heavy equipment / machinery and that there are adequate supplies in each kit to address the worst-case scenario in which a spill could occur on the ground, in surface water or in groundwater.
+Contractors will prepare contingency responses and have associated equipment available on site.
+They will ensure spill kits accompany each piece of heavy equipment / machinery and that there are adequate supplies in each kit to address the worst-case scenario in which a spill could occur on the ground, in surface water or in groundwater.
 All spills or leaks such as those from machinery or storage tanks must be promptly contained, cleaned up and reported.
 Within a week of the accidental spill or leakage, a report will be submitted to Nova Scotia Environment by the Proponent.
 As demonstrated in the spill response report form included as Appendix A, the report will outline:

-- The cause of the release; - Adequacy of the response to the release by the persons responsible; - Plans to remediate land that was directly impacted; - Manners of collection and dispose of the contaminant; and; - Plans to prevent a reoccurrence of the unauthorized release.
+- The cause of the release: - Adequacy of the response to the release by the persons responsible; - Plans to remediate land that was directly impacted; - Manners of collection and dispose of the contaminant; and; - Plans to prevent a reoccurrence of the unauthorized release.